mihaeu/cosmere/README.md

     {
       "pageId": "1234567890",
       "file": "README.md",
-      "title": "Optional title in the confluence page, remove to use # h1 from markdown file instead" }
+      "title": "Optional title in the confluence page, remove to use # h1 from markdown file instead", "addToc": true,
+      "tocOutline": false
+    }
   ]
 }